 Research revealed that statistics are overwhelming and the importance of personal stories are key to engaging people in an issue.
 Next, users seek a clear statement of what the organization is hoping to achieve and their legitimacy through partnerships.
 But their are multiple sides to this story, and their must also be an opportunity for the new arrival to identify with the story and see clear results of getting of getting involved.
 As well as text, competitive research revealed video was often used as an introduction to the organization.

 It was essential to create a brand that was approachable, community driven and supportive.
 Brain storming a name that would capture all of this, I landed on Common.

 Common People, Common ground, Common America.

 Keeping in mind the broad spectrum of users, I wanted the website to feel open and clean while maintaining legibility.
 Navy and white created contrast and became a visual aid in sectioning the information.
 Color added a playful accent.
-Humans are the center of this story, so photography also became a key part of telling a story.
+People are the center of this story, so realistic, honest photography also became a key part of telling a story.

-Ideation and interaction created a version 1 of the volunteer task flow.
-Identifying three users based on the volunteer persona, usability testing was completed in order to to highlight any pain points.
+Ideation and iteration created a version 1 of the volunteer task flow but I really needed input to valid and push this project further by highlighting the pain points.
+Identifying three users based on the volunteer persona, I conducted usability testing on the sign up process.

 From the raw data, an affinity map help isolate the key issues that were were high in severity and frequency.

-Next steps would be to build out the remainder of the site for the first release.
-Research and development the refugee registration process, events and resources.
+Looking towards next steps, further research and development into mentoring, the refugee registration process, events and resources could also uncover further opportunity and shape version one.
 With the evolution on the first version, further testing as a complete site would be undertaken before release.